stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 TL;DR: Scan this post for fixed width fonts, these will be the config file snippets and commands you have to use.

+*Warning*: You will need a recent (2013 or so) OpenSSH version2013 or so.

 # The crypto

 Reading the documents, I have the feeling that the NSA can 1) decrypt weak crypto and 2) steal keys.